 Required Form.

-All chapter 13 plans must be filed on Official Form 113.
+All chapter 13 plans must be filed on Official Form 113, unless the debtor obtains leave of the Court to file the plan in a different format.
 Whenever these Rules discuss a chapter 13 plan or specify a “part” of a plan they are referring to Official Form 113.

 Embedded Motions.

-Debtors seeking to
+Debtors must check the applicable box in Part 1 of the plan and complete the relevant sections in Part 3 of the plan, i.e., on Official Form 113, when seeking to:

-avoid judicial liens or nonpossessory, nonpurchase money security interests that impair their exemption under § 522 of the Code,
+avoid judicial liens or nonpossessory, nonpurchase money security interests that impair their exemption under § 522(f);

-determine the value of collateral and fix the amount of the creditor’s claim secured by that collateral under § 506 of the Code,
+determine the value of collateral and fix the amount of the creditor’s claim secured by that collateral under § 506(a);

-strip one or more liens on their property, or
+strip one or more liens on their property;

+otherwise modify the payment of the claim from the terms in the parties’ contract (e.g., extend repayment period, reduce interest rate); or

 surrender collateral and terminate the automatic stay against that collateral

-must check the applicable box in Part 1 of the plan and complete the relevant sections in Part 3 of the plan, i.e., on Official Form 113.
 These Rules refer to these requests for relief in a Plan as “embedded motions.”

 Additionally, to obtain relief through an embedded motion, debtors must file the plan in CM/ECF a second time, in lieu of filing a separate motion for the specific relief, and attach a notice of motion (specifying the page and part of the plan requesting the relief), a certificate of service, and a proposed order for that specific relief.
 See Fed.
 R. Bankr.
 P. 7004.